 Using the same logic, AeroHance Pods are patently distinct from vortex generators.
 Vortex generators are objects that address flow separation that disturb the air just enough to reattach.
 AeroHance Pods enhance and accelerate air flow increasing the volume forced into the wake region.
 This raises its pressure and moves the longitudinal vortices associated with it further back away from the vehicle.
 The result is a lessening in turbulence or drag.
 AeroHance Performance is measured by these changes in air flow and a resulting reduction in vehicles’ drag coefficient.

-AeroHance Pods reduce the turbulence that forms where high pressure streamwise air flow coming across the top and sides meets the low pressure behind.
-That turbulence or drag pulls back against forward momentum, requiring the engine to work harder and burn more fuel.
+AeroHance Pods force more air into the wake.
+This reduces the turbulence that forms where high pressure streamwise air flow coming across the top and sides meets the low pressure behind.
+Left unchecked that turbulence or drag pulls back against forward momentum, requiring the engine to work harder and burn more fuel.

 Place a kit of AeroHance Pods across the rear roof of passenger vehicles or along the rear side rails of trucks and more air is forced into the wake region.
 This reduces the difference in pressure between the streamwise flow and wake region, along with its resulting turbulence or drag.
 Engines do not have to work as hard and that saves fuel.